Alipsa/munin/README.md

 - upgrade dependencies: htmlcreator, mdr2html, spring-boot, bootstrap
 - Add restapi for integration with other tools (mainly to be able to add built in support for creating/editing Munin reports in Ride).
+- convert unmanaged R reports to character vector if it returned something else.

 ### 1.1.1
 - Add syntax highlighting for code blocks in mdr reports.